Need a great base to explore the Amalfi Coast? In many ways Salerno is the best choice of all.

 The buses run every two hours but go early is my advice as the castle closes at 5 p.m. and then there is the risk that you wait for ages for the bus back down.

 Normally, there's a bus every two hours but best is to ask the driver when you get off.
-You only need two hours anyway to see everything.
+Two hours is about enough time to see everything anyway.

 It'll cost you four Euros to enter the museum and to walk around the castle walls.
 The view from up here is stunning.